NandhiyaSethu/Paysim-data-quality-reconciliation/README.md

 | Duplicate Transaction | ~284 | ~1.5% | Medium |
 | Null Amount in Bank | 381 | ~2% | High |

-*(Note: exception categories are not mutually exclusive — a single transaction can trigger more than one rule violation, e.g., a row with a NULL sender ID is counted both under "Missing" via the business key AND under a null-value check.)*

 ## Dashboard
 Two-page Power BI dashboard: